2018ik/2018ik.github.io/_wiki/new_jerusalem.markdown

 ## Background

-The New Jerusalem is not a physical city; it is the greatest and ultimate sign in the scriptures - not only in Revelation but throughout the entire Bible.
+The **New Jerusalem** is the complete expression and enlargement of the processed Triune God mingled with the believers, not a physical city.
+As the final vision given to John, the New Jerusalem is the greatest and ultimate sign in the scriptures (Rev. 1:1).

-It is often believed that we will go to heaven, and there will be some kind of mansion, golden streets, etc. Similarly, we may have certain concepts regarding the New Jerusalem.
+Christians often believe that they will end up in heaven, and there will be some kind of mansion, golden streets, etc. Similarly, we may have certain concepts regarding the New Jerusalem.
 But the Bible tells us that the New Jerusalem is a lot more than just a city.
 If we miss this, then we are missing a rich gospel that the Lord is showing us.

 Our living out of the New Jerusalem is for us to become the New Jerusalem, and our working out the New Jerusalem is for us to build the New Jerusalem by the flowing Triune God.